 Do include a section on niche?
 Otherwise too much in diet comp section…

 The trophic niche of juvenile salmon in the Discovery Islands and Johnstone Strait can also be related to the habitat niche when pink salmon forage in the nearshore and chum salmon in the pelagic environment, on gelatinous or crustacean prey.
 Each sampling set captured salmon likely travelling within the same school(s), however nearshore prey items were found more frequently and in higher proportions in pink salmon diets, including higher prey richness of harpacticoids, insects, arachnids, barnacle larvae, cumaceans, caprellid and gammarid/corophiid amphipods.
-Pink salmon may consume these smaller, reliable and easy to catch prey since they need to constantly feed in order to achieve growth rates of up to 3.5-7% body weight per day (Beamish et al., 2003; LeBrasseur & Parker, 1964).
+Pink salmon may consume these smaller, reliable prey since they need to constantly feed in order to achieve growth rates of up to 3.5-7% body weight per day (Beamish et al., 2003; LeBrasseur & Parker, 1964).
 Since gelatinous prey are often lower in nutritional content than other zooplankton, chum salmon have evolved larger stomachs than other salmon to consume more biomass of jellyfish to benefit off that specific prey source (Welch, 1997).
 Therefore, it seems pink and chum salmon were genetically predisposed to littoral and gelatinous niches (respectively) when food was scarce.
 However, niche switching was a norm, when foraging conditions improved and higher quality prey, such as large calanoids and euphausiids, became more readily available.
-This adaptive flexibility of the trophic and habitat niches of juvenile salmon could be an area for further research and should be investigatedfor other species, in other areas, at different life phases, and compared across seasons and years to understand better its benefits and to include into life-history models of salmon species.
+This adaptive flexibility of the trophic and habitat niches of juvenile salmon could be an area for further research and should be investigated further.
+For example, niche flexibility of other species, in other areas, at different life phases, and compared across seasons and years to understand better its benefits and to include into life-history models of salmon species.

 Pink salmon consumption of microplastics, glass, and rocks also reflected nearshore feeding, these foreign objects were found in 5% of all salmon stomachs analyzed.
 These objects were found at sites D07, D09, D11 and J06, the four sites with empty stomachs.
 Other studies have found Chinook salmon to have consumed microplastic fibers (Collicutt et al., 2019), none of which were present in this study.
 The microplastic pieces (0.3 – 2.8 mm) in salmon stomachs in the Discovery Islands and Johnstone Strait were irregularly shaped, which had been shown to impact the fitness of other fish species (Choi et al., 2018).
 Quantifying the impacts of plastics on salmon and exploring the relationship with plastic consumption to empty stomachs and nearshore foraging holds incredible potential for a new branch of salmon health and conservation research.